Ahad-amj/backend-health-consulting/README.md

 - Add notification/email support for purchases and doctor replies.
 - Add search/filter API endpoints for doctors and medicines.
 - Introduce rate-limiting and request throttling to improve security.
+- Add **doctor reply functionality** to allow doctors to reply to patient messages.